Frequently Asked Questions

 The shape of the helix of the ear is a complicated shape and babies are commonly born with mildly abnormal ears.
 Some of the ears stick out, fold over, whilst others may be bent too far forward or there may be abnormal creases.
 The outer ear begins to develop during the first 3 months of pregnancy and continues to grow with the child.
 There are many factors that can affect the shape of the ear, including uterine position, genetics and exposure of the child in-utero to medications.

 Depending on the severity of the deformity, different treatments can be suggested at different ages.
 Many parents are unware that early splinting of the ears can help to correct mild deformities which can avoid the need for surgery at a later age.
 Many surgeons recommend waiting until the child is at least 5 years old before surgery is done.
 This is only applicable for more severe deformities that cannot be treated with splinting.
-Speak to our team at AZATACA today to find out more about what can be done for your child.
+Speak to our plastic surgeon today to find out more about what can be done for your child.

 Ear splinting is a non-surgical method of treating abnormally shaped ears.
 This is most effective if it’s done during the early part of a child’s life.
 A soft wire frame is used to mold the ear into a more normal shape and this is secured with tape.
 By maintaining the ear in this new shape for a few weeks to months, we will be able to reshape the ear, and hence avoid a need for surgery in the future.